Solicitors Qualifying Examination

-The Solicitors Qualifying Examination (SQE) is the main process of qualifying as a solicitor in England and Wales.
-The requirements comprise tertiary education (level 6, not necessarily a degree) in any subject, passing two SQE assessments, work experience for two years full-time (or part-time equivalent), meeting the Solicitors Regulation Authority (SRA)'s requirements for character and suitability.
+The Solicitors Qualifying Examination (SQE) is the main process of qualifying as a solicitor in England and Wales as of 2021.
+In order to be admitted to the roll of solicitors, a candidate must have tertiary education (level 6, not necessarily a degree) in any subject, pass two SQE assessments, complete qualifying work experience (QWE) for two years full-time (or part-time equivalent) and meet the Solicitors Regulation Authority (SRA)'s requirements for character and suitability.
+It is the solicitors' equivalent of the Bar Professional Training Course.

+The four required elements of the SQE route to qualification do not need to be completed in a prescribed order; for example, QWE can be undertaken before, during or after a candidate sits SQE1 or 2.

+While the SQE refers specifically to the two exams which candidates must sit, in practice the term is often also used in reference to the current solicitors' training programme as a whole, including the transition from the traditional Training Contract to Qualifying Work Experience.

 History

-The Legal Services Board approved the SQE route on 28 October 2020, after nine years of consultation on solicitors' training.
+The Legal Services Board approved the SQE on 28 October 2020, after nine years of consultation on solicitors' training.
 It came into effect in Autumn 2021, with anyone starting to qualify as a solicitor in 2022 onwards having to take the SQE route.
 A 10-year transition period to 2031 will allow the completion of qualifications commenced under the previous regime.
+Candidate that have taken the LPC may be exempt from the SQE1 under transitional arrangements.